When an Indicative Business Case is needed

-For smaller and/or lower risk projects, or where there are genuinely limited options, a Project Single Stage Business Case, which combines Indicative and Detailed Business case, may be used, by agreement with your Treasury Vote Analyst or Monitoring Agency.
+For smaller and/or lower risk projects, a Project Single Stage Business Case, which combines Indicative and Detailed Business case, may be used, by agreement with your Treasury Vote Analyst or Monitoring Agency.

 The Indicative Business Case typically follows a Project Strategic Assessment, which justifies the need to change.

 The Indicative Business Case provides decision makers with an early indication of the preferred way forward for high value and/or high risk investment proposals.
 The Indicative Business Case: